 Thrush is a yeast infection that affects both men and women.
 It is a particularly common infection in women, with around 75% of women suffering thrush at least once in their lifetime.
 There are various different kinds of thrush, such as oral and vaginal thrush.
 However, it can also affect other areas of your body, like the armpits, groin and between your fingers.
 This type of thrush often results in a red, itchy or painful rash that scales over with white or yellow discharge.

 In some cases, you may not exhibit any thrush symptoms at all.

 Thrush is not classed as a sexually transmitted infection (STI), but it can be very uncomfortable and be passed on through having sex.
 It is also quite common for thrush to come back more than once.

 Thrush symptoms are similar for both men and women.

 For women, symptoms of thrush include:

-- Thick, white discharge
+- Thick, white discharge (like cottage cheese)

 - Soreness or burning during sex

 - Redness or burning around the foreskin and head of the penis